-It is time to ask the same question as it seem to be the same thing all over again.
-The PM had announced the same race based policies before and under the same whistles and bells and in the same name of championing the community but after sometime, nothing much changes and before you know it, the PM announces another race based policies and the vicious cycle starts all over again.
+It is time to ask the same question as it seems to be the same thing all over again.
+The PM had announced the same race-based policies before and under the same whistles and bells and in the same name of championing the community but after some time, nothing much changes and before you know it, the PM announces another race-based policy and the vicious cycle starts all over again.

 The Government says subsidy is bad but throwing taxpayers’ money on the same failed formula and getting no positive result is worse.
 The BN Government have been recycling the same old policies and re-branding them with new names but be rest assured, it only fattens the already fat lazy cats.